niemistaru/Guestbook/README.md

-# Guestbook
-Project 1 in Fullstack course: Guestbook
+Project 1 in Fullstack course: Guestbook, Laurea University of Applied Sciences